United States - North America

 • Keep evenings flexible

-A stronger first route in Manhattan usually means one named anchor like Central Park plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Manhattan usually means one named anchor like Central Park plus a nearby district block in Manhattan city center, Manhattan main arrival area, and Manhattan evening base area, instead of trying to collect every highlight in one day.

 If the trip is short, protect one evening for Broadway and let the rest of the route stay compact.